 Each year, LMHA sets the Flat Rent schedule at 80% of the current Fair Market Rates for the corresponding bedroom sizes.
-The LMHA has set a flat rent for each public housing unit.
-In doing so, it considered the size and type of the unit, as well as its age, condition, amenities, services, and neighborhood.
-The Housing Authority determined the market value of the unit and set the rent at the market value.
 The amount of the flat rent will be reevaluated every five years except when the average flat rents for all bedroom sizes increase more than 5% from one year to the next.
 Affected families will be given a 30-day notice of any rent change.
 Adjustments are applied at the end of the annual lease (for more information on flat rents, see Section 15.3).
 The flat rent schedule in effect at the time of recertification will be applied.